-Rewind: The memory is hazy, but Donald Trump had just come into power and I was busy thinking how terrible that was for eco progress, when a thought sprung to mind, beautifully captured by Tolstoy.
+The memory is hazy, but Donald Trump had just come into power and I was thinking that’s terrible for environmental issues, when self-judgement kicked in.

 ‘Everyone wants to change the world, but nobody wants to change them-self.’
 Leo Tolstoy

-Well, right now (or back then, if that’s not too confusing) I was covering a bowl with cling-film, enjoying that stretchy clinginess as it enveloped the bowl.
-The box said recyclable, so I didn’t have to worry about it, right?
+Right now (or back then, if that’s not too confusing) I was covering a bowl with cling-film, enjoying that stretchy clinginess as it enveloped the bowl.
+The box said recyclable so it was fine, right?
 I took a closer look and felt queasy to discover that ONLY the box was recyclable, NOT the cling film – (and there was me being all judgy!)

 It would never bio-degrade.
-It would stay like that forever.
-I had wrongly assumed that the world, as a whole, was more eco-wise than that.
+It would stay like that forever, and I had naively assumed that the world as a whole was more eco-wise than that.

 Things are meant to return to the earth – Poelo-Lefatshe (in Setswana) so how had we got to this?